 We are delighted to announce the success of our application to Loughborough University’s Inside Out Fund, dedicated to supporting community outreach by staff members: Nottingham Irish Studies Group has been awarded £500 to run a short series of talks by invited speakers.
 Events will take place within the Charnwood region, as stipulated by the award.
 Watch this space: details of speakers will be posted in due course.
 Go raibh míle maith agaibh / many thanks, Loughborough University.

 We’re on the road during the coming months:

-- On Wed 5 October, Deirdre will give a talk on Irish Halloween customs, using some Irish fiction (eg Joyce’s short story ‘Clay’ from Dubliners) as a basis for the discussion.
+- On Wed 5 October, Deirdre O’Byrne gave a talk on Irish Halloween customs, using some Irish fiction (eg Joyce’s short story ‘Clay’ from Dubliners) as a basis for the discussion.
 Hosted by Birmingham Irish Heritage Group, Birmingham Irish Centre, 7pm.
 The story of ‘Jack o’ Lantern and the Devil’ went down well.

 - Friday 21 Oct, 10.15 – 10.45am, we’ll deliver Irish Storytelling in Charnwood Museum, Loughborough, as part of Loogabarooga Festival.
 Free.

 - Sat 29 Oct: More Irish Storytelling, this time at Blessed Sacrament, Leicester, 7 – 9pm.

 - Wed 22 March 2017 , at 3pm, Pat Murphy (Liverpool University) will talk on ‘The Easter Rising and the Death of Home Rule: Ireland 1916-18’.
 This is part of a series of talks hosted by the Nottingham branch of The Historical Association at Bromley House Library.
 Members of HA and the library are welcome.
 Non-members who wish to attend need to email firstname.lastname@example.org nine days before the event.